📑

 Quick answer (40 seconds):

 Read the declarations page first to confirm limits, vehicles, drivers, and deductibles.
 Then match every coverage and limit with the wording inside the insuring agreement, exclusions, and endorsements.
 Highlight duties after a loss and note any sub-limits for custom parts, glass, or towing.
+Save a one-page summary in your glove box.

-1. Start with the declarations page
+2) Start with the declarations page

 The "dec page" is the snapshot underwriters use to build your premium.
 Verify these items line by line:

-2. Decode the insuring agreement
+3) Decode the insuring agreement

 The insuring agreement tells you what the carrier promises to pay and under what circumstances.
 As you read, highlight every defined term.
 Pay close attention to:

-3. Review exclusions line by line
+4) Review exclusions line by line

-• Intentional damage, racing, or using the car off-road.
+• Intentional damage, racing, or off-road use.

-For every exclusion that could apply to you, jot down the page number and ask your agent about endorsements that can fill the gap.
+For every exclusion that could apply to you, jot down the page number and ask your agent about endorsements that fill the gap.

-4. Energize the endorsements
+5) Energize the endorsements

 Endorsements modify the base policy.
 They can quietly add coverage—or remove it.
 Scan each one for: